Weight: 12.2 oz. (women’s)

 See the Women's Patagonia Rainshadow See the Men's Patagonia Rainshadow

 Landing in the middle of their rain shell collection, Patagonia's Rainshadow Jacket slots in as a protective but comfortable option for everyday wear and activities like hiking and backpacking.
 We brought the women’s version of the 3-layer shell backpacking in Colorado’s Indian Peaks Wilderness and came away with mostly positive feedback: it offers great wet-weather assurance, is stretchy and mobile, and looks good to boot.
 The brand’s own Torrentshell is strikingly similar and costs $50 less, but the Rainshadow is noticeably less crinkly and stiff.
 Below we outline our experiences with the Rainshadow.
-To see how it stacks up to the competition, check out our article on the best rain jackets.
+To see how it stacks up to the competition, check out our articles on the best rain jackets and best women's rain jackets.

 Table of Contents